make-software/ces-js-parser/README.md

 # JS CES Parser

-`ces-js-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).
+`@make-software/ces-js-parser` parses contract-level events that follow the [Casper Event Standard](https://github.com/make-software/casper-event-standard).

-The library is built on top of the 'casper-js-sdk' and operates on types defined by the SDK.
+The library is built on top of the [casper-js-sdk](https://github.com/casper-ecosystem/casper-js-sdk) and operates on types defined by the SDK.

 ## Install